Abelilito/Registration-form/README.md

-C'est un petit projet en React sur la création d'un formulaire d'inscription.
+This is a small React project for creating a registration form.

-J'utilise :
+## Tools used :

+- This project was built using React.
-- Formik pour la création du formulaire.
+- Formik for creating the form.
-- Yup pour l'analyse et la validation des champs à l'exécution.
-- Tailwind pour le style et la responsive.
+- Yup for analyzing and validating fields at runtime.
+- Tailwind for styling and responsiveness.